filecoin-project/specs/expected-consensus.md

 **Checking election results again**

 Likewise, a miner should take their losing ticket from the original mining attempt (drawn from `K` blocks back), add it to the `Election` array in the block and run a VRF on it once more, generating a new ticket to compare with their power in the table N-L blocks back.
 Each time it is discovered that nobody has won a given round, every miner should use their failed ticket to repeat the leader election process, appending said ticket to their would-be block's `Election` array.
-Once a miner finds a winning ticket, they can publish a block (see below).
+Once a miner finds a winning ticket, they can publish a block (see `Block Generation`).

 This new block (with multiple tickets in each array) will have a few key properties: